-Linda Crampton is a writer and teacher with an honors degree in biology.
+Linda Crampton is a writer and former teacher with an honors degree in biology.
 She loves to study nature and write about living things.

 A Potentially Important Shrub

 Guayule (pronounced why-OO-lee) is a desert shrub that could be on the verge of becoming very important to humans.
 It produces a latex that can be turned into rubber.
 Unlike the latex from the Para rubber tree, which provides most of the world’s natural rubber supply at the moment, guayule latex doesn't contain allergenic proteins (as far as researchers know).
 In some people, rubber tree latex causes allergy symptoms that may be life threatening.

 The guayule plant grows naturally in dry areas of the southwestern United States and northern Mexico.
 In addition to providing a safer latex, the plant may be helpful in alleviating the growing shortage of natural rubber in the world.
 In addition, it contains resins and waxes that may prove useful to humans.
 It may also become a very useful biofuel.
 Farmers, commercial companies, and researchers are growing guayule plants with an eager eye on the future.

 Guayule is a perennial flowering plant in the aster or daisy family (the Asteraceae or Compositae) and has the scientific name Parthenium argentatum.
 It grows as a low, woody shrub that is generally less than three feet tall.
 The plant has numerous narrow, grey-green leaves with hair-like structures called trichomes on their surfaces.
 Small, pale yellow to white flowers are produced at the tips of long stems that grow from the top of the plant.